-The Hybrid Coupled Model is predicting strong cool (La Nina) conditions through the first part of 2011.
+The Hybrid Coupled Model is predicting cool (La Nina) conditions through the end of 2011 and first part of 2012.

 Caveat: The forecasts shown above are experimental in nature.
 The reader is forewarned that the methods/forecasts are new and subject to future change and improvement.